cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 Replicas are usually called *standby servers* and can also be used for read-only workloads, thanks to the *Hot Standby* feature.

-Cloud Native PostgreSQL supports clusters based on asynchronous and synchronous streaming replication to manage multiple hot standby replicas within the same Kubernetes cluster, with the following specifications:
+CloudNativePG supports clusters based on asynchronous and synchronous streaming replication to manage multiple hot standby replicas within the same Kubernetes cluster, with the following specifications: